Transition Waste Optimization for Coded Elastic Computing: Zero-Waste Elastic Task Allocation Schemes

-Since every two lines in a configuration intersect at at most one point, the resulting TAS also has small pairwise intersections, which is crucial for our construction of a zero-waste range.
+Since every two lines in a configuration either don't intersect or intersect at only one point, the resulting TAS also has small pairwise intersections, which is crucial for our construction of a zero-waste range.

 \begin{lemma} Construction~1 produces an \NmT{} where every two task sets intersect at at most $F/\Nm$ tasks. \end{lemma} \begin{proof} According to Construction~1, each set of task has size

 Moreover, as each point $p$ in the configuration belongs to exactly $L$ lines, each task also belongs to precisely $L$ task sets.
 Hence, the resulting $\SNm$ is indeed an \NmT.
 Moreover, since every two lines in the configuration intersect at at most one point, every two task sets $\SNmn$ and $\SN_{n'}$, $n \neq n'$, intersect at at most $F/\Nm$ tasks as claimed. \end{proof}